 Sterling slips as manufacturing growth falls to 13-month low

-LONDON, April 1 (Reuters) - The British pound edged lower against the U.S. dollar on Friday and was on track for a weekly loss of around 0.5%, as optimism surrounding peace talks in Ukraine faded, while UK manufacturing growth hit a 13-month low.
+LONDON, April 1 (Reuters) - The British pound declined against a strengthening U.S. dollar on Friday and was on track for a weekly loss of around 0.7% as UK manufacturing growth hit a 13-month low, while U.S. job growth continued at a brisk clip last month.

 The S&P Global/CIPS UK Manufacturing Purchasing Managers' Index (PMI) fell to 55.2 in March, revised down from a preliminary reading of 55.5 and below the 58.0 recorded in February.